Beat of My Heart: Critical response

-"Beat of My Heart" received generally mixed reviews from contemporary music critics.
+"Beat of My Heart" received generally mixed reviews from music critics.
 Pam Avoledo of Blogcritics wrote that Duff sounds like she is bored and "going through the motions" on the song.
 She further stated that Duff has "lost her sauciness and ironically, her spunk" in the song.
 Avoledo concluded her review by calling "the bland electro pop" song an "insult to the genre.
 It's like spilling ramen on a Vivenne Westwood evening gown."
 A reviewer from CBBC Newsround commented that the song is so repetitive that you will feel like "you've listened to it 20 times after just one play".
 The reviewer praised the heartbeat present on the track, writing that it "make it a bit of a foot-tapper", but deemed the lyrics to be "meaningless".
 The reviewer concluded that: "You'll find yourself humming it but will be hard pushed to remember what on earth she was singing about!"
 Spence D. of IGN wrote that "Beat of My Heart" does not try for subtlety as it utilizes the "much overused heartbeat" for the "foundation rhythm" of the song.

 A reviewer for Billboard noted that the song "seems to toss her back to her Disney days".
 They concluded that: "Pop music is always appreciated, but this is a kiddie anthem, plain and simple [...] it is hardly a contender for contemporary radio".
 Bill Lamb of About.com found the song, along with "Break My Heart", to be "disappointing cookie cutter copies" of Avril Lavigne's "Sk8er Boi".
 He stated that although the songs are "easy to listen", they "break no new ground".
-Gabriel Leong of MTV Asia stated that "Beat of My Heart" sounds "very much like" songs that Debbie Gibson, Tiffany and Bananarama would have recorded in 1980s, a direction that suits Duff "much better than the whole budding rock chick image she's been trying out.
-We don't want a squabble with Ashlee [Simpson] now, do we Hil?"
+Gabriel Leong of MTV Asia stated that "Beat of My Heart" sounds "very much like" songs that Debbie Gibson, Tiffany Darwish and Bananarama would have recorded in 1980s, a direction that suits Duff "much better than the whole budding rock chick image she's been trying out."